ntk148v/lets-go/README.md

 }
 ```

 * As a limiting case, if a composite literal contains no fields at all, it creates a zero value for the type.
-The expression `new(File)` and `&File{}` are equivalent.
+The expression `new(File)` & `&File{}` are equivalent.

-* Composite literal can also be created for arrays, slices, and maps, with the field labels being indices or map keys as appropriate.
+* Composite literal can also be created for arrays, slices, & maps, with the field labels being indices or map keys as appropriate.

 ```Go
 ar := [...]string{Enone: "no error", Einval: "invalid argument"}